php-fig/fig-standards/proposed/psr-storage/README.md

  *
  * The $key used in this interface must be a string or implement the __toString() method.
  *
- * Methods in this interface (except for read()) should return null, or raise a StorageException in case of failure */ interface StorageInterface
+ * The methods create, update and delete in this interface should return null, or raise a StorageException in case of failure */ interface StorageInterface
 {